 - Power surges or outages

-Say a fire breaks out in your office building thanks to an old toaster in the break room.
-Depending on your policy’s stated limits, property insurance can pay for:
+Let's say a fire breaks out in your office building, due to an old toaster in the break room.
+Depending on your policy’s limits, property insurance can pay for:

 - Repairs to your building (drywall or roof repair)

 - Replacing your scorched equipment (refrigerators, computers, copiers, printers, etc.)

 - Replacing furnishings and fixtures (such as carpets and lighting)